7 Harmful Effects of Divorce in the Lives of Children

 This is typically because parents invest a lot of time in the divorce and that takes away from the attention they pay to their children.
 If they lose that interaction with the spouse who no longer lives at home, the child may feel abandoned.

-It takes several years to overcome the loss of having both parents under the same roof.
+It usually takes several years to overcome the loss of having both parents under the same roof.
 If communication between the parents is poor, the child may believe that they’re responsible for the split.
+This is clear in this article published in the journal Universitas Psychologica.

 This can happen if both parents aren’t sufficiently mature to face the conflict and accept their responsibility, thus reinforcing a feeling of abandonment.